Welcome to Norrbotten's museum

 The project consists of four work packages that include activities from the development of a protection strategy to a mobile exhibition, VR tools and applications.
 The goal is to make the cross-border gillnet fishing culture better known using, for example, events, podcasts and marketing materials.
 An essential part of the project is to transfer knowledge to younger generations.
 Traditional practitioners, fishing communities, municipalities, organizations and other stakeholders are involved in the sustainable protection work in the project.

-The project runs between 1 August–28 February 2027.
+Project duration: 1 August–28 February 2027.

 Project Torne Valley Dipnet Culture is a collaboration between the city of Tornio (main applicant), the city of Haparanda, Norrbotten Museum/Region Norrbotten and Vocational College Novia.
 The umbrella organization Pro Siika ry is an official partner of the project and represents the traditional community and associations on both sides of the border.
 The Tornedalen Museum is responsible for the project administration.